 Fall or spring semester: 3 credits

-The Croak Community Legal Clinic, DePaul Law School’s newest clinic, is launching Fall 2019.
-Students in the Community Legal Clinic will provide legal workshops and presentations on specified topics to DePaul students and the broader DePaul and Chicago community.
-Immediately after these presentations, Clinic students, under the supervision of an experienced attorney, will provide limited-scope representation to attendees on the topic covered at the event.
-Students also will collaborate with university partners and community organizations to connect with people who need legal help.
-This clinic is a rare experiential learning opportunity for those students interested in community organizing, community education, and community empowerment.
+The Croak Community Legal Clinic, DePaul Law School’s newest clinic, launched in Fall of 2019.
+Students in the Croak Community Legal Clinic provide legal workshops and presentations on specified topics to DePaul students and the broader DePaul and Chicago community.
+Immediately after these presentations, students, under the supervision of an experienced attorney, provide limited-scope representation to attendees on the topic covered at the event.
+As part of the workshops and presentations, students collaborate with university partners and community organizations to connect with people who need legal help.
+The Croak Community Legal Clinic is a rare experiential learning opportunity for those students interested in community organizing, community education, and community empowerment.

-Students in the Community Legal Clinic also will be integral contributors to a Student Legal Resources website and online self-help center, which will be a resource for DePaul students seeking legal assistance.
+Students in the Croak Community Legal Clinic are also integral contributors to a Student Legal Resources website and online self-help center, which will be a resource for DePaul students seeking legal assistance.

 Each semester of the clinic will focus on different areas of the law.
 Each Fall will provide training on an area of civil law and each Spring will provide training on an area of criminal law.
 For the 2019-2020 academic year:

 Autumn 2019 – Civil Legal Services